blanke/strapi-starter-gatsby-kuesa/README.md

 ### Backend

-Create a Strapi project named `backend` using the [blog template](https://github.com/blanke/strapi-template-kuesa):
+Create a Strapi project named `backend` using the [kuesa template](https://github.com/blanke/strapi-template-kuesa):

 ```
 # Using Yarn